domvq/Paramedic-Ai/README.md

 Trained Model
      │
      ▼
-ml_model.py
+src/ml_model.py
      │
      ▼
 Streamlit Application
 ```

-The exact model format and training procedure depend on the implementation contained in the project.
+The exact model architecture, training procedure, datasets, and model format depend on the implementation included in the repository.

+### Important

+The ML output is a **software demonstration only**.

+It should not be interpreted as:

+* A diagnosis
+* A validated clinical score
+* A prediction of patient outcome
+* A replacement for clinical judgment
+* A replacement for EMS protocols or medical direction

 ---